2009 Swedish Open – Women's singles

 The 2009 Collector Swedish Open was a tennis tournament held in Båstad, Sweden.
 It was the 1st edition of the Collector Swedish Open.
-The women's singles section was played July 6–11, 2009.
-The winner was María José Martínez Sánchez, who defeated Caroline Wozniacki in the final by 7–5, 6–4.
+The women's singles event was played from 6 July until 11 July 2009.
+The winner was unseeded María José Martínez Sánchez, who defeated Caroline Wozniacki in the final by 7–5, 6–4.
 Participants and match results are listed below.